Properties of globular clusters formed in dark matter mini-halos: Discussion

 \section{Discussion}

-In the previous section, we have consistently showed that, at least during the first orbits of a GC embedded in a DM mini-halo, the DM behaves as a protecting shield that prevents the formation of extended tidal tails and keeps the cluster closer to a compact, spherical shape.
-Now, we discuss different points such as how long this DM shield is effective and the influence of the DM in the cluster's internal dynamics.
+In the previous section, we have consistently showed that, at least during the first orbits of a GC embedded in a DM mini-halo, the DM behaves as a protecting shield that prevents the development of prominent tidal features.
+Now, we discuss a different aspect, which is under which circumstances this DM shield is effective.